pnikolaid/pnikolaid.github.io/_pages/publications.md

 * Network Slice Multiplexer: decides online which bandwidth demands to accept if the provisioned resources are not enough to accept all of them.

 The previous architecture needs to be deployed at various nodes that compose the network slice.
-If the considered node is the base station, the bandwidth demand corresponds to the physical resource blocks needed by the MAC scheduler of the network slice.
+If the considered node is the base station, the demand corresponds to the physical resource blocks needed by the MAC scheduler of the network slice.
+If the considered node is a switch, the demand may correspond to the weights used by the weighted fair queueing algorithm running at the output ports of the switches.